Paulocarneiroo/Paulocarneiroo/README.md

 </div>

 <br/>
-#Studying software engeneering/Computer Science and focousing on Spring and React development
+Focousing on Spring and React development